I’ve backed up my pst-file and am now trying to import it in Outlook but it gives me the error;

 When creating a backup ALWAYS test your backup to verify that it was successful.
 You especially want to do this when you’re about to delete the original file or format your PC.

-For complete backup and restore instructions see the guide; Backup and Restore.
+For complete backup and restore instructions see the guide; Backup and Restore all Outlook data.